-EMERGENCY SHELTER CAPSA provides a safe place for individuals escaping domestic violence, rape and/or sexual assault.
+EMERGENCY SHELTER CAPSA provides a safe place for individuals and/or families escaping domestic violence, rape and/or sexual assault.
 Our shelter provides a refuge to begin healing.
 We shelter men and/or women and their accompanied children.

-CASEWORK CAPSA caseworkers are experts at assisting victims of domestic violence, sexual abuse, rape and stalking to become safe, secure resources, navigate legal proceedings, find housing and more.
+CASEWORK CAPSA caseworkers are experts at assisting victims of domestic violence, sexual abuse, rape and stalking to become safe, secure resources, navigate legal proceedings, and find housing

-CAPSA SUPPORT GROUPS CAPSA offers support, educational and therapy groups to support our clients.
-Groups create a safe place to learn, process and heal.
-They also allow clients to develop a peer-based support network.
+CAPSA SUPPORT GROUPS CAPSA offers support, educational and therapy groups for our clients.
+Groups create a safe place to learn, process and heal while developing a peer-based support network.
 Many of these groups have complementary children appropriate curriculum taught by a child advocate.
 This allows the clients and their children to learn similar concepts and have a shared vocabulary.

-SUPPORT OUR COMMUNITY

-HOUSING PROGRAM

-CAPSA offers a transitional housing program and housing assistance funding to provide a safe place for survivors to live while beginning a new life without abuse.
+SUPPORT OUR COMMUNITY HOUSING PROGRAM CAPSA offers a transitional housing program and housing assistance funding to provide a safe place for survivors to live while beginning a new life without abuse.